aelfrith92/cosmo-s-artworks/README.md

 Custom CSS and Bootstrap 5.1.3 will be employed to make the Website responsive by the use of media queries, the Boostrap Grid system, and flexboxes CSS properties.
 All sections contain code that overrides Bootstrap pre-set style.

-The main page (as well as the future gallery page) will be responsive.
+The main page will be responsive.
 There is just one chosen layout breakpoint, which triggers the alternative views of contents, namely, 768px as maximum width.
 Images have been converted, scaled, and included in the code so that they are accessible and light, in terms of data streaming and performance.
 A minimum height and a responsive width have been set, so that they are still visible even at narrow viewport widths.
 The purpose of this is to fulfill the aforementioned user's story:
 > As a First Time user, I want to view the website and content clearly on my mobile device.